scipr-lab/libfqfft/README.md

 cmake ..
 ```

-For macOS compilation, as `libprocps` is not compatible, create the Makefile with:
+For macOS compilation, `libprocps` is not compatible so it must be disabled.
+The OpenSSL path
+must also be provided, so create the Makefile with:
 ```
-cmake .. -DWITH_PROCPS=OFF
+cmake .. -DWITH_PROCPS=OFF -DOPENSSL_ROOT_DIR=$(brew --prefix openssl)
 ```

 #### Options